ta4j/ta4j-wiki/Forecast-Indicators.md

 The default EWMA state uses a 30-bar initialization window, `0.94` decay, and zero drift.
 The default Monte Carlo projection uses standardized empirical shocks, 1,000 simulations, a 252-return lookback, and default quantiles of `0.05`, `0.25`, `0.5`, `0.75`, and `0.95`.

+## Architecture

+The forecasting layer is organized around three responsibilities:

+- **Hidden state estimators** build latent state from source indicators. `EwmaReturnForecastStateIndicator` is the initial estimator; its reusable contracts and state record live in `org.ta4j.core.indicators.forecast.state`.
+- **Projection indicators** turn hidden state into a forward `PredictionSnapshot.Forecast<Num>`. `MonteCarloReturnProjectionIndicator` projects cumulative log returns; `MonteCarloPriceForecastIndicator` is the constructor-first price forecast path for the common log-return workflow.
+Projection contracts and point adapters live in `org.ta4j.core.indicators.forecast.projection`.
+- **Adapters and glue** bridge forecast domains or API shapes. `LogReturnToPriceForecastIndicator` lives in `org.ta4j.core.indicators.forecast.adapters` because it converts an explicit log-return projection into price space rather than estimating state or simulating paths itself.

+The root `forecast` package intentionally stays focused on the primary indicators users choose and compose.
+Framework types, data records, and conversion bridges are grouped under subpackages so custom estimators and custom projection models have obvious extension points without turning the root package into a catch-all.

 The raw `PredictionSnapshot.Forecast<Num>` summary remains useful for diagnostics and metadata.
 At each index, it contains:

 - `decisionIndex()` / `index()`: the decision index where the forecast was made.